michaelshobbs/dokku-app-predeploy-tasks/README.md

 * Checking a database is initialised
 * Running database migrations
-* Any commands required to set up the server (e.g. something like a Django collecstatic)
+* Any commands required to set up the server (e.g. something like a Django `collectstatic`)

 ## Requirements